bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Divides the partitioned groups into N buckets based on ordering.
 For example if N=3 and there are 30 rows in a partition, the first 10 are assigned 1, the next 10 are assigned 2, and the final 10 are assigned 3.
+In cases where the number of rows cannot be evenly divided by the number of buckets, the first buckets will have one more value than the last bucket.
+For example, if N=4 and there are 22 rows in a partition, the first 6 are assigned 1, the next 6 are assigned 2, the next 5 are assigned 3, and the last 5 are assigned 4.

 #### RANK
 -   `RANK()`

     Compute the rank of each row based on the value(s) in the row relative to all value(s) within the partition.
     The rank begins with 1 and increments by one for each succeeding value.
 Duplicate value(s) will produce